imperugo/imperugo.github.io/_posts/2014-06-09-top-must-know-frameworks-for-net-web-developers.markdown

 ######Website: *[https://servicestack.net/](https://servicestack.net/)*<br/>
 ######Source code: *[https://github.com/ServiceStack](https://github.com/ServiceStack)*<br/>

-Really an interesting set of Frameworks.
+An extremely interesting set of Frameworks.
 It contains a Json serializer, ORM, Redis client and Service Clients.
 This set of Frameworks matches perfectly with those who are obsessed with performance.
 The tagline of the Framework is "Simplicity at Speed".
 [Here](http://www.slideshare.net/newmovie/what-istheservicestack-14819151?ref=https://servicestack.net/features) a good presentation about ServiceStack and performances in .NET application

 <br/>